Accessibility at the Zero Project Conference 2020

 - Participants with limited mobility can request a transfer between the airport and their hotel, and returning to the airport, free of charge.

-- An Accessibility User Guide has been developed to provide information about the Conference accessibility features in advance to help participants prepare for the Conference – this is available online and as an accessible download.
+- An Accessibility User Guide will be developed to provide information about the Conference accessibility features in advance to help participants prepare for the Conference – this will be available online and as an accessible download.

-- For the first time at the Zero Project Conference, an Easy Language Guide to the Conference has been produced, including easy language translations (Level A2 English) of key Conference information.
+- An Easy Language Guide to the Conference has been produced, including easy language translations (Level A2 English) of key Conference information.

-- Zero Project staff and volunteers at the UN have received preparatory briefings to support participants.
+- Zero Project staff and volunteers at the UN will receive preparatory briefings to support participants.

-- Throughout the planning of the Conference, awareness raising has been carried out with UN security and UN staff about accessibility within the UN.
+- Throughout the planning of the Conference, awareness raising is carried out with UN security and UN staff about accessibility within the UN.

-- The 2019 Zero Project report on Independent Living and Political Participation is available as an accessible PDF.
+- The 2020 Zero Project report on Education will be available as an accessible PDF (coming February 2020).

 During the Zero Project Conference

-- The accessibility features available in each Conference session are marked on the agenda and in the Conference app.
+- The accessibility features available in each Conference session will be marked on the agenda (available online and as an accessible PDF) and in the Conference app.

-- A large print version of the Conference agenda is available at the registration desk.
+- A large print version of the Conference agenda will be available at the registration desk.

 - Speech codes are available to provide information on the agenda and accessible restrooms at the Conference in an audio format.

-- Tactile flooring is placed throughout Conference building to aid navigation to key areas.
+- Tactile flooring is placed throughout the Conference building to aid navigation to key areas.